Inspired Entertainment (INSE) Admits to Understating Costs for Over Two Years – Hagens Berman

-SAN FRANCISCO, Nov.
-20, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges Inspired Entertainment, Inc. (NASDAQ: INSE) investors who suffered substantial losses to submit your losses now.
+SAN FRANCISCO , Nov.
+27, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges Inspired Entertainment, Inc. (NASDAQ: INSE) investors who suffered substantial losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/INSE